Drilling into Europa would be the biggest engineering challenge. To show this, I’ll calculate the required energy to pierce Europa’s ice surface.

 - Make the hole small

 Simple, right?!
-Let’s compare the two options together.
+Let’s review these two options.

-Also, a large hole will take more time.
+Further, a large hole will take more time.
 This means more things can go wrong before we even complete the work.

-Make a small hole: we’ll consider the Cryobot to help us with our hole size.
+Melt a small hole: we’ll consider the Cryobot to help us with our hole size.

 Cryobots are robots designed to penetrate water ice using heat.
 These robots on average weigh 25-kilograms and are 1 meter in length.
 They also have a radius of 0.06 meters.